The Stogie Guys

 In between living in Brooklyn and his recent move to the Washington area, Patrick spent four years at Colby College in Waterville, Maine where he earned a BA in government and a minor in philosophy, and he also spent one year traveling and working around the world.
 During that year he bartended aboard a charter yacht in New Zealand, worked on seismic survey ships searching for oil in the North Sea and South Atlantic, and taught English and coached soccer in a small village in Ghana, Africa.

 Patrick now works at a non-profit legal defense foundation, and avidly follows politics.
 In his free time he enjoys tennis, golf, squash, sailing, watching the New York Mets or Rangers, and just relaxing with friends.
-With the exception of tennis and squash, he feels that all those activities represent prime opportunities to enjoy a stogie.
+With the exception of tennis and squash, all those activities represent prime opportunities to enjoy a stogie.

 George Edmonson